Earl Averill: Major League Baseball career

 During a July 1 incident in 1935, Averill was lighting firecrackers with his four children as part of a pre-July 4 celebration.
 One exploded while he was holding it, and he suffered lacerations on the fingers of his right hand, as well as burns on his face and chest.
 After several weeks, he made a full recovery.

 In 1937, Averill experienced temporary paralysis in his legs and was diagnosed with a congenital spine condition.
 This caused him to alter his batting style and become less of a power hitter.

 Averill was traded to the Detroit Tigers in the middle of the 1939 season (June 14).
 The following season, his playing time was limited, but the Tigers reached the World Series.
 In the seven-game series against the Cincinnati Reds, the 38-year-old Averill went 0-for-3 in three pinch-hit attempts.
 The Reds won the series 4 games to 3.

-In 1941, Averill struggled with the Boston Braves and was released on April 29.
-He wound down his pro career in the Pacific Coast League with the Seattle Rainiers.
+In 1941, Averill struggled with the Boston Braves, batting just .118 (2-for-17) in 8 games and was released on April 29.
+He wound down his pro career by returning to the Pacific Coast League and playing for the Seattle Rainiers.

-In a 13-year career, Averill was in 1669 games played, compiling a .318 batting average (2,019-for-6,353) with 1,224 runs scored, 401 doubles, 128 triples, 238 home runs, 1,164 RBIs, 774 bases on balls, .395 on-base percentage and .534 slugging percentage.
+In a 13-year career, Averill was in 1,669 games played, compiling a .318 batting average (2,019-for-6,353) with 1,224 runs scored, 401 doubles, 128 triples, 238 home runs, 1,164 RBIs, 774 bases on balls, .395 on-base percentage and .534 slugging percentage.
 Defensively, he recorded a .970 fielding percentage.
 He hit better than .300 eight times.
 He recorded five 100+ RBI seasons in his major league career.
+Averill recorded five 5-hit games in his MLB career.

 After baseball

-After his career, he was very outspoken on being elected to the Hall of Fame.
-While he did not campaign for induction, he did make the statement that, "Had I been elected after my death, I had made arrangements that my name never be placed in the Hall of Fame."
-Averill was inducted in 1975, eight years before his passing.
+Averill detested the Hall of Fame's selection process.
+At his 1975 induction, he advocated for Ernie Lombardi and Joe Sewell to be added to the Hall.
+After the ceremony, Averill also issued a statement, "My disagreements with how the Hall of Fame elections are held, and who is elected, is not based on bitterness that I had to wait 34 years after retirement to receive this honor.
+But it is based on the fact that statistics alone are not enough to gain a player admittance...Had I been elected after my death, I had made arrangements that my name never be placed in the Hall of Fame."